-The family of the deceased were contacted by our Probate advice and support team following the funeral of a lady we shall refer to as Mrs B.
+The family of the deceased contacted our Probate Advisory team for advice and support following the funeral of a lady we shall refer to as Mrs B.

 Details of Mrs. B's Estate were discussed with the family and advice was given on the process of administering an Estate.
 The family wanted to know more about the Probate services offered by Co-op Legal Services.

 The family were advised that however they chose to deal with the Estate, the deceased’s original Will would be needed from their Solicitors.
 They were given the information required to obtain the release of the Will.

 After consideration with the family of the deceased, the Executors decided they would like professional assistance with the estate administration.

 A meeting was booked at a time and location convenient with the family for one of our Probate Consultants to meet with them to review the Estate and provide a fixed fee Probate quote for the work required.